-I've been wondering for years when someone would get around to this: testing for psychotic behavior in corporate executives.
+I've been wondering for years when someone would get around to this: testing for psychopathic behavior in corporate executives.
 Well, Michael Steinberger tells us that it's finally happening.
+Steinberger has a short piece on this subject in the The New York Times.

 Here's about two-thirds of the entire article:

 Ever wonder what leads a lavishly compensated C.E.O. to cheat, steal and lie?
 Perhaps he's a psychopath, and now there is a test, the B-Scan 360, that can help make that determination.
 The B-Scan was conceived by Paul Babiak, an industrial psychologist, and Robert Hare, the creator of the standard tool for diagnosing psychopathic features in prison inmates.
-The B-Scan is the first formalized attempt to uncover similar tendencies in captains of industry, and it speaks to a growing suspicion that psychopaths may be especially adept at scaling the corporate ladder.Indeed, Babiak and Hare could not have chosen a more propitious moment to roll out the B-Scan, which is now in the trial stage.
-The recent rash of damaging corporate scandals -- combined with legislation making boards far more liable for executive malfeasance -- has given companies good reason to screen current employees more rigorously.
+The B-Scan is the first formalized attempt to uncover similar tendencies in captains of industry, and it speaks to a growing suspicion that psychopaths may be especially adept at scaling the corporate ladder.

 According to Babiak and Hare, white-collar psychopaths are not apt to become serial rapists or murderers.
-Rather, they are prone to being ''subcriminal'' psychopaths: smooth-talking, energetic individuals who easily charm their way into jobs and promotions but who are also exceedingly manipulative, narcissistic and ruthless.
-The purpose of the B-Scan is to smoke out these ''snakes in suits.''
+Rather, they are prone to being 'subcriminal' psychopaths: smooth-talking, energetic individuals who easily charm their way into jobs and promotions but who are also exceedingly manipulative, narcissistic and ruthless.
+The purpose of the B-Scan is to smoke out these "snakes in suits."

 [. . .]

-[Babiak and Hare] point out that the frenzied nature of modern business -- the constant downsizing, the relentless merging and acquiring -- provides a very fertile environment for havoc-wreaking psychopaths, who thrive on chaos and risk-taking.
-As Hare put it in one interview, ''If I couldn't study psychopaths in prison, I would go down to the Stock Exchange.''
+[Babiak and Hare] point out that the frenzied nature of modern business—the constant downsizing, the relentless merging and acquiring—provides a very fertile environment for havoc-wreaking psychopaths, who thrive on chaos and risk-taking.
+As Hare put it in one interview, "If I couldn't study psychopaths in prison, I would go down to the Stock Exchange."

 For more information on the B-Scan 360, go to www.b-scan.com or www.corporatepsychopath.com.